-Well there is and its called Bacopa also known as Brahmi and it’s been shown to help with a wide range of mind-related health issues, including Alzheimer’s disease, memory loss, anxiety, attention deficit-hyperactivity disorder, epilepsy and even stress.
+Well there is and its called Bacopa also known as Brahmi and it’s been shown to help with a wide range of mind-related health issues, including brain fog, memory loss, anxiety, attention deficit-hyperactivity disorder, epilepsy and even stress.

 Plus, it has far fewer and less severe side effects than most of the available psychotropic drugs currently being prescribed.

 Bacopa also helps relieve back pain, joint pain and sexual issues in both men and women.1